MrLyrad/Metacrafters_FunctionsAndErrors/README.md

 ## Overview

-The following error handling functions found in `mySmartContract.sol` were defined as follows:
+The following functions found in `mySmartContract.sol` were defined as follows:

-*1. requireErrHandle(uint _i)* - This function ensures that the user input is a number divisible by 5.
+*1. addTokens(uint _i)* - This function ensures that the user input is a number divisible by 5 to add from the `tokenSupply`.

-*2. assertErrHandle(uint _i)* - This function ensures that the initial number of tokens is more than 0.
+*2. subTokens(uint _i)* - This function ensures that the user input is a number divisible by 5 to subtract from the `tokenSupply`.

+*3. showTokens()* - This function shows the number of tokens stored in the `tokenSupply`.

-*3. revertErrHandle(uint _i)* - This function ensures that the user input is not a negative number.
+*4. numSub()* - This function shows the number of subtractions the user is still able to perform, the initialized maximum subtractions is **2**.

 ### Running the Contract in Remix IDE.